The International Hotel Law Review: Italy

 Each worker is entitled to holidays that accrue on the basis of the days worked during the year.

-In consideration of the possible different needs of the employer, which might be strongly linked to the season, the national contract sets forth that the distribution of the weekly hours can vary from week to week: the maximum per week may be of 48 hours, which may be compensated for in the low season period with a minimum set of 20 working hours per week.
+As regards the possible different needs of the employer, which might be strongly linked to the season, the national contract sets forth that the distribution of the weekly hours can vary from week to week: the maximum per week may be of 48 hours, which may be compensated for in the low season period with a minimum set of 20 working hours per week.

 Dispute resolution and management